EluriSreelakshmi/aspirenex-project2/README.md

 # InvestNest

 InvestNest is a dynamic platform designed to bridge the gap between startup founders and investors.
-The website facilitates meaningful connections, collaboration, and innovation by providing detailed profiles,
-easy communication tools, and insightful resources about the startup ecosystem.
+The website facilitates meaningful connections, collaboration, and innovation by providing detailed profiles,easy communication tools, and insightful resources about the startup ecosystem.

 ## Features